Click the FAQ's below to view relevant answers.

 If you are resident in the attendance area of the school your child will attend in the upcoming school year, you may vote for that school council on the basis of residency.

-If you are away during the election period you can vote by mail-in ballot.
+If will be away during the election period you can vote by mail-in ballot.
 A mail-in ballot may be requested from your Returning Officer or Elections Yukon up to the close of polls on polling day.
 To request a mail-in ballot, contact Elections Yukon at schools@electionsyukon.ca or (867) 667-8683.

 Mail-in ballots are not required to be sent or returned by mail.
 Completed mail-in ballots can be returned: